 |Sony RX100 V||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the D750 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D750 (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Both the D750 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the RX100 IV was followed by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.2 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores substantially higher (23 points) in the DXO overall assessment.